-LJ Hooker’s bogus deceased estate advertisement is just latest example of unethical behaviour in the Australian real estate industry.
+LJ Hooker’s bogus deceased estate advertisement is just an example of unethical behaviour in the Australian real estate industry.

 Home buyer Shane Crawford put a deposit down on a property he was told by the estate agent was 2.5 acres of land, only to discover after signing the contract it was in fact only 1.5 acres.